peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

     public static string MakeFilename(
         string str);

- Converts a file name from the Content-Disposition header to a suitable name for saving data to a file.
+ Converts a file name from the Content-Disposition header (or another string representing a title and an optional file extension) to a suitable name for saving data to a file.
 This method is idempotent; that is, calling the method again on the result doesn't change that result.
-Examples:
+The method avoids characters and combinations of characters that are problematic to use in certain file systems, and leaves the vast majority of file names seen in practice untouched.
+Examples of how this method works follows:

   `"=?utf-8?q?hello=2Etxt?=" ->"hello.txt"`  (RFC 2047 encoding).